 Where can helpers go for help?

-We aim to provide PRO-BONO therapy for front line health care professionals.
+Project Parachute aims to provide PRO-BONO therapy for front line health care professionals.
 Due to licensing board regulations, therapists have to be licensed in the state you reside in to provide telehealth services.
 Please choose the state you currently live in to see all therapists licensed in that state.
 Then, select a therapist with availability that most closely matches yours.
 The therapist will contact you directly to schedule an appointment.
 Individual and Group therapy options.

 Please let us know if you have FREE help for helpers that we can list on this blog.